C. I. Scofield: Religious significance

 Scofield's correspondence Bible study course was the basis for his Reference Bible, an annotated, and widely circulated, study Bible first published in 1909 by Oxford University Press.
 Scofield's notes teach futurism and dispensationalism, a theology advanced in the early nineteenth century by the Anglo-Irish clergyman John Nelson Darby, who like Scofield had been trained as a lawyer.
 Dispensationalism emphasizes the distinctions between the New Testament Church and ancient Israel of the Old Testament.
 Scofield believed that between creation and the final judgment there are seven distinct eras of God's dealing with humanity and that these eras are a framework around which the message of the Bible can be explained.
 It was largely through the influence of Scofield's notes that dispensational premillennialism became influential among fundamentalist Christians in the United States, and these notes became a significant source for popular religious writers such as Hal Lindsey.

+Scofield had a significant influence on the Christian Zionist movement.
+In the Scofield Bible, he wrote that antisemitism was a sin.
+Citing Genesis 12:3—"I will bless them that bless thee"—Scofield argued that "The man or nation that lifts a voice or hand against Israel invites the wrath of God."

+Other theological views

+Soteriology

+Cyrus Scofield was a type of Calvinist.
+However, he rejected limited atonement and attempted to teach only a softer form of the perseverance of the saints.
+He rejected any notions of placing one's assurance in their sanctification.
+Scofield's understanding of eternal rewards has influenced those of modern Free Grace theologians.

+Anthropology

+Scofield held to trichotomy, interpreting man as a trifold being, with a body, soul and spirit, viewing the threeness of humanity to be derived from the image of the triune God.